Gainspeed’s Virtual CCAP Ecosystem

 CommScope (COMM) is a global leader in infrastructure solutions for communications networks.
 CommScope supplies the MSO industry with innovative intelligent edge and next-generation access solutions.
 These solutions support a more cost-effective deployment of existing services while enabling a seamless transition to native IP.
 Gainspeed and CommScope are collaborating to structure a virtualized CCAP solution that takes advantage of CommScope’s solution to deliver an “all-digital” hub architecture.
 While minimizing space and power requirements, CommScope’s solution scales existing video services and eases the transition to IP-based video services.

-JDSU (JDSU) is the leading provider of test and measurement solutions for the cable industry.
-Gainspeed and JDSU both recognize that the cable industry will see enormous changes as it pushes IP and Ethernet deeper into the network and migrates to an All-IP network.
-The companies are working together to virtualize cable test.
-Gainspeed and JDSU are jointly developing service management tools that simplify how MSOs manage, maintain and troubleshoot their networks, as well as enhance how new services and network devices are deployed.
+Viavi Solutions (NASDAQ: VIAV) – formerly JDSU – provides software and hardware platforms and instruments that deliver end-to-end visibility across physical, virtual and hybrid networks.
+Gainspeed and Viavi recognize that the cable industry will see enormous changes as it pushes IP and Ethernet deeper into the network and migrates to an All-IP network.
+The companies are working together to virtualize cable test, develop tools that simplify how MSOs manage, maintain and troubleshoot their networks, and enhance how operators deploy new services and network devices.

 To learn about the Cable Infrastructure Challenge, click here.